 Placement organizations are 501(3)c non-profits, have an office or other workplace easily accessed by public transit, and are within commuting distance from the LVC volunteer house.

 Please visit our Placement Eligibility page for more information.

-Placements are also charged a one-time placement fee, after the match has been accepted.
-The placement fee is calculated on a sliding scale based on the organization’s budget for salaries and benefits.
-For more a detailed cost estimate, you may request a financial worksheet from your regional Program Manager.
+Placements are charged a one-time placement fee, after the match has been accepted.
+The placement fee is calculated on a sliding scale based on the organization’s budget reflected in the most current 990 for salaries and benefits, and generally ranges from $12,000-$26,000 depending on budget and city.
+For a detailed cost estimate, you may request a financial worksheet.